marcmoy/rubocop-project/docs/autocorrect.md

 - [x] Style/RedundantBegin

 ## Cops Not Autocorrected
-This a list of cops that were determined to be destructive that should not be autocorrected and would need to fixed manually:
+This a list of cops that were determined to be destructive that should not be autocorrected and would need to be fixed manually:

 - [ ] Metrics/LineLength
 - [ ] Lint/UselessAssignment